Wisconsin Association of Free & Charitable Clinics

 Seals of Excellence

-There are three award levels of the Seals of Excellence.
+WAFCC awards three levels of the Seals of Excellence.
 Each level requires a clinic to meet certain criteria for award of the specific seal.
 A clinic will be awarded the specific seal of interest for three years as long as the clinic maintains the requirements of the seal.
 WAFCC Seal of Excellence recipients demonstrate a commitment to promoting best practices and maximizing access to quality healthcare for the most vulnerable.

 Picture